couchbaselabs/docs-ng/contents/_java/content.markdown

 This method is identical to the `add()` method, but supports the use of a custom transcoder for serialization of the object value.
-For more information on transcoding, see **Couldn't resolve xref tag: couchbase-sdk-java-summary-transcoding**.
+For more information on transcoding, see [Object Serialization (Transcoding)](couchbase-sdk-java-ready.html#couchbase-sdk-java-summary-transcoding).

 <a id="couchbase-sdk-java-set-set"></a>